Enhancing Quantum Annealing via entanglement distribution: Mathematical derivations

-The equivalent Hamiltonian $H_{eq}(t)$, when it exists, corresponds to the Hamiltonian that governs the evolution as if it was a continuous process governed by the Schr\"odinger equation.
-We want this equivalent Hamiltonian to converge to the annealing Hamiltonian $H(t)$ with increasingly smaller step sizes.
-The Baker-Campbell-Hausdorff expansion allows us to write an expression for $H_{eq}(t_k)$ at step $k$ \cite{thompsonConvergenceProofGoldberg1989} .
+This evolution can be considered continuous if there exists an equivalent Hamiltonian $H_{eq}(t)$.
+It corresponds to the Hamiltonian that controls the evolution as if it was a continuous process governed by the Schr\"odinger equation.
+We want this equivalent Hamiltonian to converge to the annealing Hamiltonian $H(t)$ as the step size decreases.
+The Baker-Campbell-Hausdorff expansion allows us to write an expression for $H_{eq}(t_k)$\cite{thompsonConvergenceProofGoldberg1989} .

-where $\omega=\omega_0\omega_1...\omega_{n-1}$ is a word of length $n=|\omega|$ and $\omega_i$ can be $X$ or $Y$ where
+where $\omega=\omega_0\omega_1...\omega_{n-1}$ is a word of length $n=|\omega|$ and $\omega_i$ can be $X$ or $Y$, where